Eventornado blog

 Join a hackathon team as a user experience designer!

 It’s about how the user will flow from one action to the next action within the app or software or whatever it is your team is building.
-Essentially, the UX designer is there to bridge the gap between us (real people) and the technology we’re trying to use.

-That “flow” created by the UX designer is then given to the frontend developer, who will take it and turn it into code.
+That “flow” created by the UX designer is then given to the front-end developer, who will take it and turn it into code.

-Project manager
+3. Project manager

 Do you have experience in project management?
 Your future hackathon team needs you!

-When it comes to software development, organisation is crucial.
 It’s what holds everything together and makes sure everything is running smoothly and on track.

-But with such strict time constraints of most hackathons, keeping on top of the organisational side of things can be hard, if not damn near impossible.
-That’s why it’s so important to have someone specifically dedicated to this task.
+But with such strict time constraints of most hackathons, keeping on top of the organizational side of things can be hard, if not damn near impossible.

 As the project manager, it will be your job to keep the team focused on their tasks and to make sure no critical steps are skipped.

-Domain expert
+4. Domain expert

 Every winning hackathon team needs a domain expert.

-Let’s say you’re required to build a viable product for education technology.
 The most important (and first) thing you need to do is to understand the mechanisms and functionality of other ed-tech platforms, so you have a solid starting point for creating something better.

 Having one person on the team with solid domain expertise can be what takes you from a good team to a winning one.

-Writer
+5. Writer

 When people think of all the roles in a hackathon team, ‘writer’ isn’t usually the first that comes to mind.
-But the truth is, every hackathon team could benefit from having a great writer on board.

-Writers are natural storytellers, which means developing a story from start to finish comes easily.
 That means as well as being the best person to write a winning pitch, a writer on the team can even help with the basic product flow and UX design of the product, as it all ties into telling a great story.

 Every area of the final product needs to be comprehensible and having a writer on the team can help steer things on the right side, whenever the flow gets confusing or too complex.